dask/dask-cloudprovider/doc/source/index.rst

 GPU Support
 ~~~~~~~~~~~

-There is also support in ``ECSCLuster`` for GPU aware dask clusters.
+There is also support in ``ECSCLuster`` for GPU aware Dask clusters.
 To do
 this you need to create an ECS cluster with GPU capable instances (from the
 ``p3`` or ``p3dn`` families) and specify the number of GPUs each worker task
 should have.